dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`compound.py`
 -------------------

-Write a program in Python to ask the user the amount of money to invest, the interest rate per year and the number of years, and then print out total per year and the total interest earned over the investment period.
+Write a program to ask the user the amount of money to invest, the interest rate per year and the number of years, and then print out total per year and the total interest earned over the investment period.

 For example: